 Reading the nutritional fact labels of the foods will help you understand how much energy is contained in them as a reference.
 The information contained there will empower you to make good decisions.

 How fast can you expect to lose 20lbs (9kg) of weight cycling

 You can burn the energy contained in 20lbs (9kg) of body fat with 1 hour of moderate cycling every weekday for six months.
 While this number can vary depending on a number of factors, it is very attainable.

 Coupled with proper nutrition, your 20lbs weight loss can be accelerated: it can be as short as 10 weeks, but it requires a lot of discipline.
 If, on the other hand, you don’t watch what you eat, you can ruin all your efforts, and can end up putting on weight instead of losing.

 The best piece of advice to lose belly (or any) weight cycling

-As long as you rely on will-power to lose weight or to replicate a certain way of living, you’re bound to lose momentum and give up.
-This is true with everything in life, but here I’m referring to weight loss through bike commuting and nutrition.
+As long as you rely on willpower to lose weight or to replicate a certain way of living, you’re bound to lose momentum and give up.

-Here are three concrete things you can start doing today to start losing weight by bike commuting:
+Here are three concrete things you can start doing today to start losing weight by cycling:

-You didn’t gain your stomach fat overnight, so don’t expect to lose it overnight either.
-Play the long term game instead.
-Come to terms with the fact that you won’t be able to target your belly fat directly, and celebrate every small gain.
+You didn’t gain your stomach fat overnight, so don’t expect to lose it overnight, either.
+Play the long-term game instead.
+Come to terms with the fact that you won’t be able to target your belly fat directly and celebrate every small gain.
 Let your body decide where it reaches for energy.
-The most important thing is to commit to the process and not the outcome, and fall in love with it.
+The most important thing is to commit to the process, not the outcome, and fall in love with it.

 Enjoy the ride!